 As you prepare this article, you’ll probably come across a number of “subtopics” that you’ll want to write about in the post.
 Just make sure you do keyword research for these subtopics, too.
 While there should be one main keyword you’re going after, including supporting keywords in various sections of the article will help increase your rank for those keywords, too!

 Recently, we wrote a 19,000-word article targeting a number of inbound marketing keywords.
-We’ve also worked on some more condensed articles (coming in at 4,500 words) like this one about live streaming.
+We’ve also worked on some client articles (coming in around 7,000 words) like this one about strategy implementation.
 In the 19,000-word Nectafy article, we shared much of what we know about inbound (as an inbound marketing agency), and we also strategically targeted a number of relevant keyword phrases.
 In doing this, we’ve noticed two crucial trends in our rankings.

 First, we’ve seen some of our other pages increase in their authority around inbound keywords as a result of this article:

 - “inbound marketing services”: from position 32 to 8 (here’s the page).

 - “inbound marketing consultant”: from position 38 to 4 (here’s the article).

 Second, many of the specific keywords we targeted with this article have jumped onto the first page of search results (but it has taken time):

 - “inbound marketing plan”: from outside of the top 100 results to position 4.

 - “inbound marketing strategy template”: from outside of the top 100 results to position 5.